PHSKC-APDE/rads/README.md

 General Principles
 1) Use package based design
 2) Implement unit testing of functions
-3) Include sainity and QA checks
+3) Include sanity and QA checks

 Principles for contributing
 1) Functions must follow: What comes out is only a function of what comes in (e.g. no scoping/environment jumping) UNLESS specified-- and then the default setting is F